php-http/documentation/components/multipart-stream-builder.rst

 Multipart Stream Builder
 ========================

-A multipart stream is a special kind of stream that could be used when transferring files over HTTP.
+A multipart stream is a special kind of stream that is used to transfer files over HTTP.
 There is currently no PSR-7 support for multipart streams as they are considered to be normal streams with a special content.
 A multipart stream HTTP request may look like this:

 .. code-block:: none